nodejs/node/doc/api/tls.markdown

     SecureContext).
 If `SNICallback` wasn't provided - default callback with high-level API will be used (see below).

-  - `sessionIdContext`: A string containing a opaque identifier for session resumption.
+  - `sessionIdContext`: A string containing an opaque identifier for session resumption.
 If `requestCert` is `true`, the default is MD5 hash value generated from command-line.
 Otherwise, the default is not provided.